gvwilson/sensibleadventures/cloudherd/reboot.md

         *   hears something in the jitty between two houses
         *   tucks the dayglass under her coat and creeps forward
         *   dark enough on the street with the gathering clouds
-        *   almost impossible to see anything in the jitty
     *   Noxy sees someone
-        *   for a moment she things it's a troll because of its size
+        *   for a moment she thinks it's a troll because of its size
-        *   then a flash of light - it's Thokmay
+        *   then a flash of light from a shielded lantern reveals it's Thokmay
         *   but what is he doing out?
     *   the kettle in her hand bumps against the wall with a clang
         *   the shadowy shape is instantly gone
         *   she gropes forward after it in the dark
         *   then pulls out her dayglass - no one is there
-    *   returns to the street and is nearly scared to death to find Bonzon waiting there
+    *   returns to the street and is nearly scared to death by Kulbinder
-        *   Noxy: "What are you doing *up*?"
+        *   Noxy: "What are you doing *here*?"
-        *   Bonzon: "What are you doing out?"
+        *   Kulbinder: "What are *you*?"
         *   without thinking, Noxy says that she thought she saw someone
-        *   Before either can answer, the sky opens up and the rain starts to fall
+        *   before Kulbinder can answer, the sky opens up and the rain starts to fall
-        *   Bonzon (scowling): "We'll talk about this later"
+        *   Kulbinder (scowling): "We should both get out of the rain"
     *   Noxy hurries home
         *   Indy: "That took a long time - I was just about to come looking for you"
-        *   Noxy decides not to tell her about seeing someone until after Dorbu and Kulbinder are gone
+        *   Noxy is annoyed enough that she decides not to tell her about seeing someone
-        *   Ordered up to her bed
+        *   Indy orders her up to bed
-        *   Flares up: "I'm not a child!"
+        *   Noxy flares up: "I'm not a child!"
         *   Indy (reasonably): "Then you'll understand that what I'm telling you to do is sensible."
-        *   In bed, suddenly tired, listening to the murmur of conversation, wondering why Thokmay was in the jitty
+        *   lies in bed, wondering why Thokmay was in the jitty, until she falls asleep

 ## Chapter 7.
 Discovered!

 *   goals
-    *   bring royalists into the picture (and set the clock ticking)
+    *   bring royalists into the picture to set the clock ticking
     *   give Bonzon an excuse to lock things down
     *   show the danger that Noxy is in if she gives in to her growing powers
     *   increase mystery around Thokmay
+    *   show that Tasteless is a villain
 *   details
     *   cleaning up after the storm
         *   no fire, just lots of water damage
         *   children playing "don't step in the lava" with the puddles
         *   Granna Fee: "Something must have riled those clouds up"
-    *   soldiers on patrol
+    *   Dorbu ordering soldiers out on patrol
         *   Indy challenges it
-        *   Bonzon: "Anyone could be sneaking around."
+        *   Dorbu (apologetically): "Colonel's orders - anyone could be sneaking around."
         *   Indy scoffs
-        *   Bonzon: "Ask your daughter"
-        *   Indy waits until he's gone before rounding on Noxy
-        *   Noxy confesses that she saw someone
-        *   Indy cuts her off before she can say that she thought it was Thokmay
+    *   Noxy is about to tell her mother that she saw Thokmay when they are interrupted by soldiers
-        *   Noxy: "Why don't you ever let me finish what I'm saying?"
-        *   Indy: "Why can't you just---"
-    *   interrupted by soldiers
         *   two royalist rangers
         *   both apprehended: Kulbinder chased them toward one of the patrols
         *   being brought up now
-        *   their bird got away - "A crow, I think."
+        *   their bird got away - "A hawk of some kind"
         *   Dorbu: "Gifted?"
         *   soldier: "Don't know, honored."
         *   Bonzon joins them (crisply) "Assume the worst"
     *   crowd gathering
         *   Bonzon: "Everyone be about their business"
         *   Indy (sharply): "This *is* our business, colonel."
-        *   Aft: "Does this mean there's an army coming?"
+        *   Grappa Gas: "Does this mean the king's army is coming?"
         *   murmurs of fear in the crowd
-        *   Dorbu (speaking before Bonzon can): "Unlikely."
+        *   Dorbu (soothing, before Bonzon can speak): "Unlikely."
         *   Bonzon (glowering): "But not impossible.
 The Fifth was just a few days behind us."
         *   Bonzon: "And even if we *had* taken down that bird, they'll come looking for their rangers."
-        *   Grappa Gas: are you going to fight here?
+        *   Grappa Gas: "Are you going to fight here?"
-        *   Bonzon (impassive): "Only if they come after us, and only if you let them get here."
+        *   Bonzon (impassive): "Only if they come after us, and only if you let them get here - a couple of clouds would stop them."
         *   shocked silence
-        *   Bonzon: "I've seen what your clouds can do."
-        *   Indy: "No!"
+        *   Indy (and others): "No!"
+        *   Tasteless: "I will if you won't"
+        *   Granna Fee: "That's as good a reason not to as any!"
+        *   Tasteless looks to Bonzon, who cuts him off with a gesture
     *   patrol returns with rangers
         *   brief description
-        *   Noxy wonders if the smaller could have been who she saw the night before
-        *   Aft: "We can put them in one of the goof pen tunnels"
+        *   Aft: "We can put them in one of the goof pens"
         *   Kulbinder: "I'll have another look in the forest"
     *   prisoners taken to the tunnels
         *   Indy and Granna Fee exchange a look when they approach the first one
-        *   Granna Fee: "Not that one" (makes excuse that it's too dirty even for prisoners)
+        *   Granna Fee: "Not that one - it's too dirty even for prisoners"
-        *   Bonzon (looking at the lock): "They'll be through that in a heartbeat"
+        *   Bonzon (looking at the clasp on the second one): "They'll be through that in a heartbeat"
         *   Aft (eager to please): "We can nail it shut"
         *   ranger tricks Aft into letting him do the nailing
         *   makes his escape by hitting Aft with the hammer and running
-        *   Noxy is sent to the gate to warn them
+        *   Noxy runs to the gate to warn them
     *   Thokmay is at the gate (the only one wearing his battle mask)
         *   Thokmay: "I'll find Kulbinder"
         *   Noxy (panting): "Why not just let him go?"